30.000 ways to reach 55% decarbonization of the European electricity sector: Results

-All the allocation principles, except Efficiency 55\%, are seen to provide a higher CO$_2$ reduction than required.
+All the principle effort sharing schemes, except Efficiency 55\%, are seen to provide a higher CO$_2$ reduction than required.
 This over-performance on emissions reduction is a result of several countries finding it cost-optimal to reduce emissions beyond their assigned national target.
-In the Efficiency configurations only a single common CO$_2$ emission constraint is used.
-In all other scenarios, national CO$_2$ emission constraints apply.
-In scenarios with realized reductions becoming higher than 55\%, the national CO$_2$ constraint is not binding in one or more countries.
+Further information on this behavior is available in the supplementary Figure \ref{fig:unused_co2}.
 The Grandfathering and Ability to pay schemes are located relatively close to the Pareto-optimal front, whereas the Sovereignty and Egalitarianism are found to be further from it (see Figure \ref{fig:co2red_cost} and Figure \ref{fig:all55_scenarios}).
-For the Grandfathering distribution, this makes sense intuitively because countries with good renewable resources may already have exploited them in the past.
+The distance to the Pareto front can be interpreted as a measure of the efficiency of the scheme.

 Considering the distribution of the joint CO$_2$ reduction, it is clear that the probability of achieving reductions close to the joint target (marked by the vertical red line) is more likely than overachieving.
 Moreover, the distribution of the system costs reveals that an increase in the total system costs of not less than 5\% relative to the cost-optimal scenario is almost unavoidable, since, to obtain the lowest possible total system costs, the burden of transitioning must be shared in a very exact way.
 It is, nevertheless, very unlikely that this will happen as countries have different national ambitions.
-Therefore costs higher than what is deemed optimal is to be expected.
+Therefore costs higher than what is deemed optimal are to be expected.
 What Figure \ref{fig:co2red_cost} also shows, is that this cost increase with a 75\% probability will be above 4.6\% and it has a 50\% probability of being between 4.6\% and 12.2\%.